gSchool/ada-CS-Fundamentals-Internship/07-algorithms/04-sliding-window.md

 ![Sliding Window with an Array](images/sliding-window.png)

 We can make our window as small or large as we , but we must be interested in looking at contiguous - meaning adjacent - subsections of the array.
-Observe that if we try to make the array to large.
+The window by its very

 ### What Kinds of D